umair-gujjar/react-router-transitions/README.md

 ### Create a custom component key

-If animation is not played, one of the reason could be that your key is not different from the key of the last location.
+If the animation is not played, one of the reason could be that your key is not different from the key of the last location.
 To fix that you can create a custom component by specifying `getComponentKey` in the configuration.

 By default the key used is the full path to the current route, params are ignored.